BranchMetrics/android-branch-deep-linking-attribution/README.md

 ### Initialize SDK (registers install/open events)

 Called when app first initializes a session.
-It's safe to call this multiple times on a session if you have trouble isolating it to a single call per session. **NOTE** please email alex@branchmetrics.io for an app ID.
+It's safe to call this multiple times on a session if you have trouble isolating it to a single call per session. **NOTE** You can sign up for your own app id at http://dashboard.branchmetrics.io

 ```java
 Branch branch = Branch.getInstance(getApplicationContext(), "your app key");
 branch.initUserSession();